brivasbravo/PyBer_Analysis/README.md

 ## Results

 There are large differences between each type of city.
+See below for more info:

 ### Total Rides: